Tayeb-Ahmed-TAS/DSA-with-CPP/07- Bit Manipulation/02 - Common Operations/README.md

 ```

+---

 ## 1.2.2.3 Clear ith Bit

 To clear the ith bit of a number, we can use the bitwise AND operator **&**.

-***If the result of the operation is 1, then the ith bit of the number is 1.
-If the result of the operation is 0, then the ith bit of the number is 0.***
+**_If the result of the operation is 1, then the ith bit of the number is 1.
+If the result of the operation is 0, then the ith bit of the number is 0._**

 We can use the bitwise NOT operator **~** to create the mask.
 Because the NOT operator inverts all the bits of the number.
 So that we can create a mask with all the bits set to 1 except the ith bit.
 As a result, the ith bit of the mask is 0.